dobairoland/ZyEHW/README.md

 ZyEHW is the result of our ongoing research and intends to demonstrate our scientific results.
 Some of these results were already published (you can find a list of related publications in this file).
-More papers will follow soon.
 ZyEHW does not contain the descriptions of our developed methods.
 Please read our papers if you want to find out more about our methods.